 - They symbolise the church in heaven.
 They have run the race, they have conquered, and have become kings.

-Why are there twenty-four elders?
+Why are there twenty-four (24) elders?
 To understand this, we have to understand the Old Testament imagery evoked in these chapters.
 The picture of heaven corresponds to the tabernacle and the temple in the Old Testament.
-The throne of God with a rainbow around it (4:2-3) corresponds to the Mercy Seat (Exodus 37:6), with the glory of God (Exodus 4:7) surrounding it.
+The throne of God with a rainbow around it ( Revelation 4:2-3) corresponds to the Mercy Seat (Exodus 37:6), with the glory of God (Exodus 40:34-35) surrounding it.
 The seven torches of fire correspond to the lampstand with the seven lamps (Exodus 37:17-24) in the tabernacle, and is a picture of the manifold work of the Holy Spirit.
-The sea of glass (4:6) corresponds to the molten sea (Exodus 38:8), which was used to cleanse the priests so they would appear holy before the Lord.
-The four living creatures are angels worshipping God.
-They correspond to the cherubim on the mercy seat (Exodus 37:7-9; in Isaiah 5 and Ezekiel 10 we find descriptions of the same or similar angelic beings as here).
+The sea of glass (Revelation 4:6) corresponds to ‘the sea of cast metal’ (1 Kings 7:23), which was used to cleanse the priests so they would appear holy before the Lord.
+The four living creatures are angels worshiping God.
+They correspond to the cherubim on the mercy seat (Exodus 37:7-9; in Isaiah 6:1-3 and Ezekiel 10 we find descriptions of the same or similar angelic beings as here).

 Similarities between Old and New Testament